6.4. Proxmox Plugin Configuration

 One limitation that is not fully handled with this setup is a total cluster outage (e.g., common power supply

 failure) with a restart of all cluster nodes.
-Proxmox is unfortunately pretty limited in that regard.
+Proxmox is unfortunately pretty limited in this regard.
 You can

 enable the "HA Feature" for a VM, and you can define "Start and Shutdown Order" constraints.
 But both are

 completely separated from each other.
-Therefore it is hard/impossible to make sure that the controller VM is
+Therefore it is hard/impossible to guarantee that the Controller VM will

-up and then all other VMs are started.
+be up and running, before all other VMs are started.

 It might be possible to work around that by delaying VM startup in the Proxmox plugin itself until the